Early Years & Foundation Stage

 Expressive Arts and Design.

 We share snapshots of the children’s learning on an online learning journal that only parents can access.
 We encourage you to look weekly at what your child has been up to in school and to comment and share their own experiences of learning from home.

 At Barnack we are lucky enough to have our own Forest School facilities.
-Children engage in a weekly session lead by a Forest School teacher.
-Forest School is a safe environment when children learn outdoors in all weathers, always appropriately dressed in wet suits and wellington boots.
+Forest School is a safe environment where children learn outdoors in all weathers, always appropriately dressed in wet suits and wellington boots.
 During Forest School children engage in a range of experience such as making campfires and gain skills using tools and building dens.

 Throughout the school year we aim to engage in a range of first hand experiences with the children; any visits we go on are linked to learning and are a great way to deepen and embed the children’s learning.
 Educational workshops or experiences may also take place within school grounds; such as visits from the Fire Brigade or exotic animal handlers.